 I have put together a complete list of all the products I used.
 Add anything you’d like to order to your shopping cart and make sure to save this post so you can come back to it once you get the products so you can come back here and make the cards.

-You will love this “Double One Sheet Wonder” card making tutorial that works fabulous with any stamps, papers and inks!
-There is even a video included to show how easy the cards are to make!
+You will love this “Double One Sheet Wonder” card-making tutorial that works fabulously with any stamps, papers, and inks!

 Thank you.
 Great idea!